Quantum entanglement patterns in the structure of atomic nuclei within the nuclear shell model: Results

 The patterns that we have identified so far, namely the relation of $S_{ij}$ with occupation numbers; the relatively large mutual information among orbitals with opposite $m$; and the increasing proton-proton entanglement with neutron excess, are even more evident in neon isotopes.
 Figure~\ref{fig:SijNe} shows the mutual information for $^{20-28}$Ne, using the same structure explained in the first panel of Fig.~\ref{fig:SijBe}.
 The values of $S_{ij}$ for each isotope can again be roughly understood in terms of a naive filling of the three subshells in the $sd$ shell, $0d_{5/2}$, $1s_{1/2}$, and $0d_{3/2}$, with 6, 2 and 4 single-particle orbitals, respectively.
 For ${}^{20}$Ne (leftmost panel), the largest neutron-neutron correlations appear in the lowest subshell, while for ${}^{28}$Ne (rightmost panel), with the two lowest subshells mostly full, the largest neutron-neutron mutual information is among the $0d_{3/2}$ states.
 Just as in beryllium, proton-proton entanglement in neon also increases notably with neutron number.
 Indeed, Figure~\ref{fig:SijNe} shows that the bottom-left blocks, corresponding to proton $0d_{5/2}$ states, become darker as the number of valence neutrons increases.
 Similarly to what was observed in beryllium isotopes, proton-neutron correlations in neon are almost negligible in comparison with like-particle correlations.
 Within each subshell, neon isotopes present the largest correlation among orbitals with opposite $m$, for both the proton-proton and neutron-neutron sectors.
 The only exception is the $0d_{3/2}$ neutron subshell in ${}^{28}$Ne (top right panel), where all orbitals present relatively similar and large entanglement.
+Our mutual information for $^{26}$Ne is in very good agreement with the ab initio valence space results presented by Tichai et al~\cite{tichai2022combining}.
+Likewise, our mutual information for $^{24}$O ---discussed below--- is also similar to the results shown in Ref.~\cite{tichai2022combining}.

+Nonetheless, Fig.~\ref{fig:SijNe} indicates that the mutual information between proton modes in $^{20}$Ne and $^{22}$Ne is qualitatively different: here opposite $m$ modes do not dominate as much as for heavier isotopes.
+This suggest that pairing correlations are not that dominant for these deformed nuclei, as they are governed by quadrupole correlations~\cite{Elliott1,Elliott2}.
+This dominance is highlighted by the similar mutual information in the $d_{5/2}-s_{1/2}$ subshells, orbitals with $\Delta l=2 $ which accommodate most of the correlations~\cite{Zuker1995}.
+Figure~\ref{fig:SijBe} shows a similar picture with quite comparable and relatively small mutual information for several modes for $^8$Be, which is also a deformed nucleus.
+Hence, the entanglement structure given by the mutual information measure can help us discern collective deformation effects even in relatively small configuration spaces.

 We continue our analysis by focusing on two additional isotopic chains.
 Figure~\ref{fig:SijOCa} shows the mutual information for $^{18-26}$O (top row) and $^{42-50}$Ca (bottom row).
 These nuclei contain only valence neutrons in the $sd$ and $pf$ shells, respectively.
 In these cases, the entanglement of the opposite-$m$ partitions is even more clear than for beryllium and neon, as shown by the strong diagonals appearing in each subshell block.
 These diagonals clearly stand out above the rest of the correlations.